fpluis/whenbot-app/README.md

 ## Usage

-Try it at https://studio.whenhub.com/signin/?redirect_url=https://rtomrud.github.io/whenbot-app/.
+Try the [demo].
 After logging in, use the chat input to type or speak using the microphone, and WhenBot will carry out your orders.
 By asking for help, it will read the list of available actions.

 ## What is it?